Colonial Williamsburg: History of Williamsburg

-The Jamestown statehouse housed Virginia's government in the 1600s, but it burned down on October 20, 1698.
+The Jamestown statehouse housed Virginia's government in the 1600s, but it burned on October 20, 1698.
 The legislators consequently moved their meetings to the College of William & Mary in Virginia at Middle Plantation, putting an end to Jamestown's 92-year history as Virginia's capital.
 In 1699, a group of College of William & Mary students delivered addresses during graduation exercises endorsing proposals to move the capital to Middle Plantation, ostensibly to escape the malaria and the mosquitoes at the Jamestown Island site.
 Interested Middle Plantation landowners donated some of their holdings to advance the plan.

 Middle Plantation was renamed Williamsburg by Governor Francis Nicholson in honor of William III of England.
 Nicholson said that "clear and crystal springs burst from the champagne soil" of Williamsburg.
-He had the city surveyed and a grid laid out by Theodorick Bland taking into consideration the brick College Building and the decaying Bruton Parish Church building of the day.
+He had the city surveyed and a grid laid out by Theodorick Bland taking into consideration the brick College Building and the then decaying Bruton Parish Church buildings.
 The grid seems to have obliterated all but the remnants of an earlier plan that laid out the streets in the monogram of William and Mary, a W superimposed on an M. The main street was named Duke of Gloucester after the eldest son of Queen Anne.
 Nicholson named the street north of it Nicholson Street, for himself, and the one south of it Francis Street.

 For 81 years of the 18th century, Williamsburg was the center of government, education, and culture in the Colony of Virginia.
 George Washington, Thomas Jefferson, Patrick Henry, James Monroe, James Madison, George Wythe, Peyton Randolph, Richard Henry Lee, and others furthered the forms of British government in the Commonwealth of Virginia and later helped adapt its preferred features to the needs of the new United States.
 The government moved to Richmond on the James River in 1780, under the leadership of Governor Thomas Jefferson, to be more central and accessible from western counties and less susceptible to British attack.
 There it remains today.

 History of Colonial Williamsburg

-With the seat of government removed, Williamsburg's businesses floundered or migrated to Richmond, and the city entered a long, slow period of sleepy stagnation and decay, although the town maintained much of its 18th-century aspect.
+With the seat of government removed, Williamsburg's businesses floundered or migrated to Richmond, and the city entered a long, slow period of stagnation and decay, although the town maintained much of its 18th-century aspect.
 It was captured by General George McClellan in 1862 and garrisoned during the Civil War, so the town escaped the devastation experienced by other Southern cities.

-Williamsburg relied for jobs on The College of William & Mary, the Courthouse, and the Eastern Lunatic Asylum (now Eastern State Hospital); it was said that the "500 Crazies" of the asylum supported the "500 Lazies" of the college and town.
+Williamsburg relied for jobs on the College of William & Mary, the Courthouse, and the Eastern Lunatic Asylum (now Eastern State Hospital); it was said that the "500 Crazies" of the asylum supported the "500 Lazies" of the college and town.
 Colonial-era buildings were modified, modernized, neglected, or destroyed.
-Development that accompanied construction of a World War I gun cotton plant at nearby Peniman and the coming of the automobile blighted the community, but the town never lost its appeal to tourists.
+Development that accompanied construction of a World War I gun cotton plant at nearby Penniman and the coming of the automobile blighted the community, but the town kept its appeal to tourists.
 By the early 20th century, many older structures were in poor condition, no longer in use, or were occupied by squatters.